 A tax increase on the middle class.

-Most first of all, most people, it's an employer-sponsored insurance, so that's number one.
+First of all, most people, it's an employer-sponsored insurance, so that's number one.

-You increase taxes, less profits, less amount of money can be spent on benefits for but they're acknowledging without question here that taxes on the middle class are going up.
+But they're acknowledging without question here that taxes on the middle class are going up.

 Absolutely.

-And so this in real economic terms constitutes a huge tax increase, which could help crater the economy.
+And so, this, in real economic terms, constitutes a huge tax increase, which could help crater the economy.

 And one of the things that I have to give Senator Sanders credit for is the fact that he doesn't understand basic economics.